kwynncom/nano-php-extension/README.md

 Resulting in (something like)
 Installing shared extensions:     /usr/lib/php/20210902/

-STEP 25:
-In the /usr/lib/php hierarchy, there may be earlier versions.
-Might as well delete them (although doing so is not solving my immediate problem).

 STEP 30:

 Create a file with the following name with the following line.
 The following commands are NOT the ones to create it but